Matrix Models and Holography: Mass Deformations of Long Quiver Theories in 5d and 3d: Part II: Matrix models

 \item from the fundamental hypermultiplets

 and from the bifundamental hypermultiplets,

 \end{itemize} In the new variables, we readily find that the effective action splits according to:

 with $S_{\text{eff},\alpha}$ the effective action for the \textit{superconformal} quiver $\mathcal{Q}_{\alpha}$.
 Each such effective action does not depend on the mass and is of the form analyzed in \cite{Uhlemann:2019ypp,Coccia:2020wtk}.
 The dependence on $m$ is entirely captured by the interaction among the two quivers in $S_{\text{int}} $.
 The Hanany--Witten brane setup is easily read off from the sphere partition in the adjusted variables.
-An example is drawn in Figure \ref{fig:branestacks}, in Appendix \ref{eq:appmassiveQCD3}.
+Examples are drawn in Figure \ref{fig:samplebrane} in Appendix \ref{app:massmrx} and in Figure \ref{fig:branestacks} in Appendix \ref{sec:appmassiveQCD3}.